wangqinNick/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.

 Step 2.
-The user inputs `add -m CS2101` into Ravi, as the user wants to note down a module named ‘CS2101’ and add it to their module list.\
+The user inputs `add -m CS2101` into raVI, as the user wants to note down a module named ‘CS2101’ and add it to their module list.\
-This input is received by the Ui as a string.
-This string is parsed by the Parser, and thereafter the AddCommandParser, before creating an AddModuleCommand.
+The Ui receives the input as a string.
+Parser parses the string, and thereafter the AddCommandParser, before creating an AddModuleCommand.

 Step 3.
 The AddModuleCommand is executed, returning a `CommandResult` containing a success message if the module has been successfully added.\
 Otherwise, an exception message will be shown explaining the exception to the user.\